jimbrunke/terraform-provider-aci/README.md

 If you want to work on the provider, you'll first need [Go](http://www.golang.org) installed on your machine.
 You'll also need to correctly setup a [GOPATH](http://golang.org/doc/code.html#GOPATH), as well as adding `$GOPATH/bin` to your `$PATH`.

 To compile the provider, run `make build`.
 This will build the provider with sanity checks present in scripts directory and put the provider binary in `$GOPATH/bin` directory.

+<strong>NOTE:</strong> Currently only resource properties supports the reflecting manual changes made in CISCO ACI.
+Manual changes to relationship is not taken care by the provider.